wilfredgithuka/ssc/content/post/printer-setup-archlinux.md

 Save and reboot.
 After rebooting, access the CUPS web interface and log in.

 ### PPD Files
 PPD are the drivers for the printers in the Linux world.
-You can google the required PPDs for whatever printer you have in your office.
+You can Google the required PPDs for whatever printer you have in your office.
 After the correct PPDs are installed, the printer will work well.

 And that is how printers are installed in Archlinux :-)